nkullman/bikedata/README.md

 ### Changes between Storyboard and the Final Implementation

-While the development process generated additional ideas which we have not pursued on account of time, no functional differences exist between our storyboard and final implementation.
+Only two differences exist between our storyboard and final implementation:
+1. Our legend moved to the left of the display.
+2. In addition to the aggregate lines, we also chose to display lines for individual days
+  - This was absent from the original storyboard out of fear of a cluttered display, but we conquered the clutter through adjustment of opacity and line thickness.

 <!--- A paragraph explaining changes between the storyboard and the final implementation. --->